 - 1. Obligations of the U.S. Government and Agencies All obligations of the U.S. Government or sponsored agencies are authorized for use. - 2.
 Money Market Funds Shares of any established money market fund which invests only in U.S. Treasury and/or Federal Agency securities and whose assets exceed \$250 million or funds managed by Indiana banks which provide insurance for University funds under Indiana Statute by the Public Deposit Insurance fund and registered with the SEC (maximum maturity of one year) are authorized for use. - 3.
 Certificates of Deposit, Demand/Transaction Deposits, and Time Deposits Certificates of Deposit, Demand/Transaction Deposits, and Time Deposits may be purchased from domestic banks and savings and loan associations that are designated by the Indiana state board of finance as a depository for public funds in accordance with Indiana Code Section 5-13-9-5-3. - 4.
 Commercial Paper Commercial paper rated A-1 by Standard & Poor's or Fitch's or P-1 by Moody's and matures within 270 days are authorized for use.
 With respect to commercial paper that is split rated by the rating agencies (i.e., rated A-1 or P-1 by one or more agency but also rated below these ratings by one or more agency), where all three agencies have a rating on the commercial paper, the middle rating will apply.
-Where ratings are provided by only two agencies, the lower of the two ratings will apply. - Outstanding commercial paper of any individual corporation may not exceed \$500,000 and the aggregate for any individual industry will be limited to \$1 million. - 5.
+Where ratings are provided by only two agencies, the lower of the two ratings will apply. - Outstanding commercial paper of any individual corporation may not exceed \$500,000 and the aggregate for any individual industry will be limited to \$1,000,000. - 5.
 Bankers' Acceptances Bankers' acceptances are limited to those financial institutions designated as public depositories as described above in paragraph 3.

-6. Investment Grade Corporate Notes and Bonds - Notes and bonds of a corporate business entity, organized under the law of the United States or any State thereof with a corporate bond rating by Standard & Poor's, Fitch's or Moody's of investment grade (BBB- or Baa-) or above are authorized for use.
+6. Investment Grade Corporate Notes and Bonds - U.S. dollar-denominated notes and bonds of a corporate business entity publicly issued in the U.S. domestic market where the indebted corporate business entity has a corporate bond rating by Standard & Poor's, Fitch's or Moody's of investment grade (BBB- or Baa-) or above are authorized for use.
 With respect to corporate bonds or notes that are split rated by the rating agencies (i.e., rated investment grade by one or more agency but also rated below investment grade by one or more agency), where all three agencies have a rating on the security, the middle rating will apply.
 Where ratings are provided by only two agencies, the lower of the two ratings will apply.

-Outstanding Corporate Notes and Bonds may not constitute more than 50 percent of any investment manager's fixed income portfolio.
+Outstanding Corporate Notes and Bonds may not constitute more than 60% of any investment manager's fixed income portfolio.

-7. Mortgage-Backed Securities - U.S. Government or agency Mortgage Pass-Through Securities (including TBAs and non-agency MBSs) rated AA-/Aa- or better by Standard & Poor's, Fitch's or Moody's are authorized for use.
+7. Mortgage-Backed Securities -Mortgage Pass-Through Securities (including TBAs, Commercial Mortgage-Backed Securities (CMBS), and non-agency MBSs) rated AA-/Aa- or better by Standard & Poor's, Fitch's or Moody's are authorized for use.
 With respect to mortgage-backed securities that are split rated by the rating agencies (i.e., rated AA-/Aa- or better by one or more agency but rated below AA-/Aa- by one or more agency), where all three agencies have a rating on the security, the middle rating will apply.
 Where ratings are provided by only two agencies, the lower of the two ratings will apply.

-Outstanding Mortgage-Backed Securities may not constitute more than 20 percent (at the time of purchase) of any investment manager's fixed income portfolio.
-Outstanding non-agency residential mortgage-backed securities otherwise meeting the criteria of this subsection shall not comprise more than five percent of any fixed income manager's portfolio.
+Outstanding Mortgage-Backed Securities may not constitute more than 20% (at the time of purchase) of any investment manager's fixed income portfolio.
+Outstanding non-agency residential mortgage-backed securities otherwise meeting the criteria of this sub-section shall not comprise more than 5% of any fixed income manager's portfolio.